Deep Security 10.3 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

 Agent > Proxy > Manager

 In Deep Security Agent 10.0 GA and earlier, agents didn't have support for connections through a proxy to relays.
-If a ruleset download fails due to a proxy, and if your agents require a proxy to access the relay or manager, then you must either:
+If a ruleset download fails due to a proxy, and if your agents require a proxy to access the relay or manager (including Deep Security as a Service), then you must either:

 Multi-tenant configurations when non-primary tenants (tN) use the default, primary (t0) relay group: